 Richard Farrell, our CINO, spoke to LM Forums Digital recently.
-He was asked about how our Liberty Create low-code solution is helping organisations respond in the face of the crisis and about his views on what’s key to the London Market building a digital future.
+He was asked how our Liberty Create low-code solution is helping organisations respond in the face of the crisis, and about his views on what’s key to the London Market building a digital future.

 Digital to survive.